aplteam/Cider/docs/Cider-API-Reference.md

 Other settings of `watch` will result in an error.

+Note that `CreateOpenParms` will assign a `0` to `watch.
+That allows recognizing whether the user has set this; eventually 0 will become "both", the default.

 A> ### `watch←'both'|'dir'`
 A>
 A> In order to detect changes on the file system Link uses a File System Watcher, something that is available only under Windows.